hsk81/yeoman-generator-dizmo/README.md

 npm run clean
 ```

-* `install`: builds and installs the dizmo to a installation path given by the `dizmo/install-to` configuration entry in `package.json`:
+* `deploy`: builds and installs the dizmo to a installation path given by the `dizmo/path` configuration entry in `package.json` (or better in `.generator-dizmo/config.json`):
 ```
-npm run install
+npm run deploy
 ```

-* `install`: ..or if the `DIZMO_INSTALL_TO` environment variable has been defined, then the dizmo is copied to the corresponding location.
+* `deploy`: ..or if the `DZM_PATH` environment variable has been defined, then the dizmo is copied to the corresponding location.
 ```
-DIZMO_INSTALL_TO=/some/path npm run install
+DZM_PATH=/some/path npm run install
 ```

 * `lint`: applies linting to your source code using [ESLint][eslint], which can be configured via `.eslintrc.json`.